hessianguo/NumericalMethod.jl/README.md

 It will include the following topics:
 * Stochastic simulation
 * Float points
-* root-finding
+* Root-finding
 * Solve linear system
-* linear and nonlinear data fitting
+* Linear and nonlinear data fitting
 * Numerical solution of ODE